The Associate poster

 The inciting incident occurs at 13 minutes when Laurel is passed over for partnership despite bringing in major clients.
 Frank, her less competent male colleague, is made partner instead, and he fires her when she protests..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Laurel makes the bold decision to invent a fictional male business partner named Robert Cutty.
+This reveals the protagonist's commitment to Laurel makes the bold decision to invent a fictional male business partner named Robert Cutty.
 She creates an elaborate backstory for this mysterious, reclusive genius to attract clients., moving from reaction to action.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Laurel's deception is exposed at a major public event when her disguise fails.
 Her credibility is destroyed, clients abandon her, and she faces potential legal consequences and public humiliation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.